-Born and raised in Brooklyn, Punch was the childhood sweetheart of the woman who would become Jewelee.
+Born and raised in Brooklyn, Clyde Phillips was the childhood sweetheart of the woman who would become Jewelee.
 He grew up to become a puppeteer and petty thief alongside his now-wife.
 While walking on the beach he and Jewelee discovered a trunk full of strange items.
 Using the items he found within the chest, he became the super-villain Punch.
 At some point he betrayed Bane and was imprisoned in Santa Prisca for two years, before finally escaping.

 Punch was created by Steve Ditko.
 He made his first appearance in Captain Atom #85.

 The Silver Age introduced much of Punch's first and presumed current origin.

 Punch was folded into the mainstream DC Universe following the Crisis on Infinite Earths.
 Major details about his origin remained unchanged, though it was implied that in his first outing as a villain he had originally battled King Faraday, and not Captain Atom.

 Following Rebirth, Punch's death was apparently retconned out of existence.
 Instead, his imprisonment in Santa Prisca was written in.

 Punch and Jewelee create a convoluted plan to steal the knowledge of several prominent scientists and sell it on the black market.
 He helps to kidnap Alec Rois, which draws the attention of Captain Atom and Nightshade.
 He uses his sting strings to capture Atom, but is defeated when Nightshade infiltrates their Coney Island headquarters.
 He is arrested and imprisoned.